White metal: Tin-lead and tin-copper alloys

 Tin-lead and tin-copper alloys such as Babbitt metal have a low melting point, which is ideal for use as solder, but these alloys also have ideal characteristics for plain bearings.
 Most importantly for bearings, the material should be hard and wear-resistant and have a low coefficient of friction.
 It must also be shock-resistant, tough and sufficiently ductile to allow for slight misalignment prior to running-in.

-Pure metals are soft, tough and ductile with a high coefficient of friction.
+Pure metals are soft, tough and ductile, with a high coefficient of friction.
 Intermetallic compounds are hard and wear-resistant but brittle.
-By themselves, these do not make ideal bearing materials.
+By themselves, they do not make ideal bearing materials.

 Alloys consist of small particles of a hard compound embedded in the tough, ductile background of a solid solution.
-In service the latter can wear away slightly, leaving the hard compound to carry the load.
-This wear also provides channels to allow in lubricant (oils).
+In service, the latter can wear away slightly, leaving the hard compound to carry the load.
+That wear also provides channels to allow in lubricant (oils).
 All bearing metals contain antimony (Sb), which forms hard cubic crystals.

+Applications

+White metals are commonly used in bearings and bushings because of their high load-bearing capacity and self-lubricating properties, which reduce friction and extend the lifespan of these components.
+In the automotive industry, they are found in engine components like crankshaft and connecting rod bearings.
+Additionally, white metal is popular in jewellery and decorative items due to its cost-effectiveness and ability to mimic more expensive metals like silver.
+In the printing industry, white metal alloys were historically used to cast typefaces.